joshbegley/nyt-latest/previous.md

 `Justices Amy Coney Barrett and Elena Kagan testify about the Supreme Court’s over $200 million request for more security.`\
 https://www.nytimes.com/video/us/politics/100000011028276/watch-live-supreme-court-asks-congress-for-more-security-funds.html

-**Live Updates: 2 Justices Testify on Supreme Court’s Need for More Security**\
+**Live Updates: 2 Justices Tell Congress Supreme Court Needs Millions More for Security**\
-`Elena Kagan and Amy Coney Barrett, the first justices to appear before lawmakers since 2019, are seeking millions of dollars to address security concerns amid rising threats.`\
+`Elena Kagan and Amy Coney Barrett, the first justices to appear before lawmakers since 2019, told lawmakers about rising threats to themselves and their families during a friendly hearing.`\
 https://www.nytimes.com/live/2026/07/14/us/supreme-court-kagan-barrett

 **Largest Landlord in the U.S. Accused of Widespread Fair Housing Violations**\